 There have been several lawsuits against Truvada’s manufacturers recently, citing failure to warn as well as other complaints.

 Drug manufacturers have seemingly endless resources which they can and will put to use while fighting bad drug claims in court.
 Pharmaceuticals may file numerous appeals and delay decisions, time and time again.
 Hence, defective drug claims can drag out for years.
 However, that should not put off injured individuals from seeking justice and compensation.
 If a drug manufacturer caused your injuries and expenses, we could potentially help you get justice.

+A Truvada lawsuit lawyer from our team can help you join the class action lawsuit or file an individual personal injury claim.
 We are not afraid to stand up to large pharmaceutical companies and hold them to account for their immoral and illegal practices.
 When we accept a claim, you do not incur financial risks, as we work on a “no win no fee” basis on defective drug claims.
 Call Ben Crump Law, PLLC now to secure your appointment for a free consultation with one of our dedicated team members at (800) 983-6116.